-USAC will award one or more IDIQ task order-based contract(s) resulting from this solicitation to the responsible Offeror whose offer conforming to the solicitation will be most advantageous to USAC, price and other factors considered.
+USAC will award a single contract resulting from this solicitation to the responsible Offeror whose offer conforming to the solicitation will be most advantageous to USAC, price and other factors considered.
 The following factors shall be used to evaluate offers and select the awardee - Technical, Past Performance, and Price.